 Tuition and fees for two terms of study are due no later than 30 days from the date on your Letter of Invitation.
 Payment of this tuition deposit formalizes the acceptance of offer.
 NIC can only guarantee a seat in your designated program for 30 days.

-A non-refundable tuition deposit of $500 is due between May and August, before the start of the academic year.
+A non-refundable tuition deposit of $500 is due July 15th, before the start of the academic year.
 The tuition deposit must be paid 24 hours before continuing international students can register in courses.
-Check the Academic Schedules and Deadlines page for the dates of the Priority Registration period.
-Failure to pay deposit by the deposit deadline will result in a $300 late deposit fee penalty.
+Failure to pay deposit by the deposit deadline date will result in a $300 late deposit fee penalty.

 Withdrawal and Refunds